Automated Fixed-Point Conversion

-If you select a specialization, the app displays only the variables that the specialization uses.
+If you select a specialization, the app displays only the variables used by the specialization.

 In the generated fixed-point code, the number of each fixed-point

-specialization matches the number in the Source Code list,
+specialization matches the number in the Source Code list which makes

-which makes it easy to trace between the floating-point and fixed-point
+it easy to trace between the floating-point and fixed-point versions

-versions of your code.
-For example, the generated fixed-point function
+of your code.
+For example, the generated fixed-point function for

 After simulation, to view the histogram for a variable, on the Variables tab, click the Proposed Type field for that variable.